1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Courtesy Whole Foods Market

-“The company is unfairly characterized as being overpriced,” says Burt P. Flickinger III, managing director of Strategic Resource Group, a consumer industry consulting firm.
-“It’s becoming much more cost-competitive for consumers, particularly with [its house brand] 365 products.”
-A family of four would typically spend about $5,500 a year shopping at Whole Foods, estimates Flickinger.
-But by employing cost-cutting strategies available to any shopper, he says, that annual amount can drop by $1,000 or more.
+"[Whole Foods] is fairly characterized by consumers as being overpriced, except for its private-label 365 products," says Burt P. Flickinger III, managing director of Strategic Resource Group, a consumer industry consulting firm.
+A family of four would typically spend at least $5,500 a year shopping at Whole Foods, estimates Flickinger.
+But by employing cost-cutting strategies, he says, that annual amount can drop by $1,000 or more.

 No edible item that Whole Foods carries can contain hydrogenated fats or artificial colors, flavors, preservatives or sweeteners.
 The 365 Everyday Value house brand is no exception.
 "The quality, at minimum, is as good as national brands and in many cases superior, but you still realize savings of 12% to 20% or more," says Flickinger.

 At any given Whole Foods, you may be able to find weeklong national sales on top of weekend and one-day flash sales that vary by region and even by store.
-Recent sales that caught our eye included two packages of frozen chicken tenders for the price of one ($6.99), 25% off some seasonings and extracts, and asparagus at $2.99 per pound (regularly $3.99).
-Speaking of the produce aisle, Whole Foods tends to carry premier brands, such as Driscoll’s berries, so when those go on sale, “the prices stand out,” says Flickinger.
+Some items will retain a promotional price for two weeks or even a month, says Flickinger.
+Recent sales that caught our eye included ground bison for $8 a pound ($3 off) and organic seedless grapes for $2.49 a pound (save $1.50).
+Speaking of the produce aisle, Whole Foods tends to carry premier brands, such as Driscoll's berries, so when those go on sale, "the prices stand out," says Flickinger.

 You can cut down on waste – of both food and money – by purchasing the exact amount you need at Whole Foods.
 Say you only require a quarter of a cabbage for a recipe or half a loaf of fresh bread to get you through the week.
-Ask an employee to hand-cut the portion you want.
+Ask a store manager (rather than a regular employee nowadays, suggests Flickinger) to hand-cut the portion you want.
 There might be some limitations, depending on the product, but many items can be purchased this way.

 Not quite sure what you want?
-Whole Foods also has a “try before you buy” policy on almost every product in the store, meaning you can ask an employee for a free sample of, say, those mango habanero pickle chips that intrigue and unsettle you at the same time.
+Whole Foods has a "try before you buy" policy, meaning you can ask for a free sample of, say, those mango habanero pickle chips that intrigue and unsettle you at the same time.
 Cheese lovers can chat with certified professionals behind the cheese counters, try free samples and order up just enough to fill a cheese plate.
-For an item that can’t be sampled easily in the store, ask to take one home to try for free.
-Or, says Flickinger, the store manager might agree to set up a product demo at a later date.

 Net a 10% discount for buying certain products – such as wine, sodas and snacks – by the case rather than in individual bottles or packages.
-You’ll need to ask an employee what constitutes a “case,” as it can vary by store, but a case of wine, for example, might be as few as six bottles.
-In the meat and seafood aisles, keep your eyes peeled (or ask) for “value packs” – large quantities of meat and fish bundled together and sold at a discount.
-Freeze whatever you can’t use by the expiration date.
+You'll need to ask what constitutes a "case," as it can vary by store, but a case of wine, for example, might be as few as six bottles.
+In the meat aisle, keep your eyes peeled (or ask) for "value packs" – large quantities of meat bundled together and sold at a discount.
+Freeze whatever you can't use by the expiration date.

 At some Whole Foods stores, the meat and seafood departments will cook what you buy for you, either on the house or for a small fee.
 Not only will you save time on dinner prep, but you'll also save money over ordering your steak or salmon at a restaurant.

 Fishmongers will scale and debone fish to order, season fillets with anything from salt and pepper to a Latin spice blend, and steam them, too (a few stores even have the capability of grilling, baking or sautéing your fish).
-“I do this at the beginning of my shop, so 15 minutes later it’s filleted and ready to go,” says Neu.
 In addition to slicing and grilling your meat, including lesser-known cuts, some butchers make sausages to order and even dry-age beef.

 Another frugal tip: Ask the butcher or fishmonger for leftover bones or shells to make homemade stock (or, in the case of bones, a treat for your dog to gnaw on).
 Even if the scraps aren't free, you can usually get them for a very low price.

 Whole Foods offers specials on food and drinks on certain days of the week.
-The schedule varies by location, so check ahead.
-I like “Meatless Mondays” at my local Whole Foods because I can load up a takeout container with vegetarian food from the hot and cold buffets.
-As long as the lid fits, I pay a flat $8 – making Mondays the perfect night to fill up on heavier items, such as macaroni and cheese or mashed potatoes.
+The schedule varies by location, so check ahead (either online or by asking a store manager).
+I liked "Meatless Mondays" at my old neighborhood Whole Foods because I could load up a takeout container with vegetarian food from the hot and cold buffets.
+As long as the lid fit, I paid a flat $8 – making Mondays the perfect night to fill up on heavier items, such as macaroni and cheese or mashed potatoes.
+Also scout your local stores for cheap pizza nights and brunch specials.

 Courtesy Whole Foods

-Whole Foods has rolled out a new chain called 365 by Whole Foods Market, which currently has three locations up and running on the West Coast.
-“It’s designed to be a lower-cost operation that translates to lower everyday prices,” says Jon Springer, retail editor of Supermarket News.
-“It has a little less merchandising pizzazz and fewer employees.
-You don’t get fishmongers and butchers.”
-Several more stores in the new chain are scheduled to open across the U.S. in 2017.
+Whole Foods has rolled out a chain called 365 by Whole Foods Market, which currently has nine locations.
+"It's designed to be a lower-cost operation that translates to lower everyday prices," says Jon Springer, executive editor of Winsight Grocery Business.
+"It has a little less merchandising pizzazz and fewer employees.
+You don't get fishmongers and butchers."

 Skip This Ad »